Treatment for Stage II - III Multiple Myeloma

 High-dose Therapy and Stem Cell Transplant

-A large, comparative, phase III clinical trial recently confirmed that upfront ASCT remains superior to novel agents for treatment of multiple myeloma and should still be the treatment of choice in younger patients with newly diagnosed multiple myeloma.
+A large, comparative, phase III clinical trial has confirmed that ASCT utilized as part of the initial treatment remains superior to the use of novel agents for treatment of multiple myeloma and should still be the treatment of choice in younger patients with newly diagnosed multiple myeloma.
 The clinical trial evaluated a total of 1,266 patients less than 65 years of age with newly diagnosed multiple myeloma between February 2011 and April 2014.
+(17)

 High doses of chemotherapy are more effective at killing myeloma cancer cells than lower doses.
 However, high-dose therapy destroys many other cells in the body.
 A dangerous side effect of administering high-dose therapy is damage to the stem cells in the bone marrow that develop into mature blood cells.
 Without functioning stem cells in the bone marrow, the body cannot produce red blood cells, white blood cells or platelets, which leaves patients vulnerable to infection and bleeding, and unable to supply adequate oxygen to their tissues.

 Bone marrow function can be restored after high-dose therapy by replacing the damaged stem cells with healthy ones.
 This is a procedure known as a stem cell transplant.

 There are two possible sources of stem cells for transplantation; they may be collected from the patient prior to undergoing high-dose therapy or they may be collected from a donor.
 A stem cell transplant that utilizes the patient’s own stem cells is called an ASCT.
 When the stem cells are from a donor the procedure is called an allogeneic stem cell transplant.